-PRIMARY INTEGRATION ZONE: THE EAST THE WESTBANK ECONOMIC CORRIDOR AN • MELD CORRIDOR, DESCRIPTION: The Primary Integration Zone is informed by Natio onal Treasury's Urban Network St rategy, which is a strategy to enable the long tern n restructuring of larger urban settlemengts with n the aim of ultimately erad icting spatial inequality in So uth African Cities.
-CATALYTIC URBAN DEVELOPMENT PROGRAMME PROJECTS: ENABLERS & SUB- COMPONENTS CATEGORY DESCRIPTION MUNICIPAL (2019-20) TOTAL VALUE PROVINCIAL (2019-20) NATIONAL (2019-20) PRASA (2019-20) SANRAL (2019-20) ACSA (2019-20) ESKOM (2019-20) PRIVATE SECTO R/ OTHER TOTAL 3.
-Westbank Economic Corridor: This is a newly established Catalytic Programme which aims to support investment, Port of East London: Extend Mai Breakwater and Deepen Entrance n Other: Industrial The expansion and deepening of the Port will re-inforce the future positioning of Buffalo City as a logistics gateway and an export manufacturing hub.
-0 000 000,00 R ANSNET 1 500 000 000,00 mprove logistics and boost economic performance of the corridor.
-It includes a EL AIRPORT: EL Lounge Expansion Other: Industrial Expansion of Departure Lounge including development of retail facilities.
-R 72 000 000,00 R 72 000 000,00 suite of planned and budgeted projects which will enhance the infrastructure capacity as well as assist in unlocking planning and land related issues East London Airport Upgrade Infrastructure The project is an ACSA initiative that entails upgrading of the East London Airport and involves the lengthening of the main runway to allow bigger airplanes.
-This will open up opportunities to export goods and will contribute towards revitalising the economy of EL. funding in 2021 R - promoting investment within the IOX International Sea Cable Other: Cross- cutting Landing of an international sea cable at the IDZ R 63 000 000,00 R6 3 000 000,00 R EL IDZ 63 000 000,00 Science and Technology Park Other: Cross- cutting This project is an IDZ initiative that involves the Science and Technology Park which will serve to link business with local Universities.
+PRIMARY INTEGRATION ZONE: THE EAST THE WESTBANK ECONOMIC CORRIDOR A T LONDON CBD & INNER CITY AREA, THE M AND THE MDANTSANE HUB PRECINCT ELD CORRIDOR, DESCRIPTION: The Primary Integration Zone is informed by Natio onal Treasury's Urban Networ k Strategy, which is a stra itegy to enable the long term re structuring of larger ( urban settlemengts wit th the aim of ultimately erad icting spatial inequality in S outh African Cities.
+CATALYTIC URBAN DEVELOPMENT PROGRAMME PROJECTS: ENABLERS & SUB- COMPONENTS CATEGORY DESCRIPTION MUNICIPAL (2019-20) TOTAL VALUE PROVINCIAL (2019-20) NA ATIONAL (2019-20) PRASA (2019-20) SANRAL (2019-20) ACSA (2019-20) ESKOM (2019-20) PRIVATE SECTOR, OTHER TOTA ıL 3.
+Westbank Economic Corridor is BCMM's vibrant and established industrial hub that houses MBSA, the Port of East London: Extend Main Breakwater and Deepen Entrance Other: Industrial The expansion and deepening of the Port will re-inforce the future positioning of Buffalo City as a logistics gateway and an export manufacturing hub.
+R 1500 000 000,00 R 1 500 000 000,00 East London Airport as well as the IDZ EL AIRPORT: EL Lounge Expansion Other: Industrial Expansion of Departure Lounge including development of retail facilities.
+R 72 000 000,0 00 R 72 000 000,00 East London Airport Upgrade Infrastructure The project is an ACSA initiative that entails upgrading of the East London Airport and involves the lengthening of the main runway to allow bigger airplanes.
+This will open up opportunities to export goods and will contribute towards revitalising the economy of EL. funding in 2021 R - IOX International Sea Cable Other: Cross- cutting Landing of an international sea cable at the IDZ Science and Technology Park Other: Cross- cutting This project is an IDZ initiative that involves the Science and Technology Park which will serve to link business with local Universities.
 This project is a key component of the University Town initiative in the MGDS.
-TBD R - Revitalisation of the West Bank Industrial area/Motor industry cluster Other: Industrial The project entails augmentation of bulk infrastructure, upgrade of road network and landscaping of city entrance.
+TBD R - Revitalisation of the West Bank Industrial area/Motor industry cluster.
+Other: Industrial The project entails augmentation of bulk infrastructure, upgrade of road network and landscaping of city entrance.
 Will ensure sufficient infrastructure capacity is available to accommodate commercial and industrial employment growth forecasts and will support retention and expansion of the manufacturing initiatives.
 Project also involves the upgrading and use of Race Track that will link to the motor industry and sport tourism.
-R - West Bank Race Track Other: Motor Sport The project is a private sector initiative that entails developing an internationally recognised motor sport venue that attracts new investment in the precinct through motor sport facilities and motor sport related industries in a quality environment.
-The project will require the Harbour arterial rout e to be extended so that the track can be used full time for motorsport activities R West Bank WWTW Engineering / Infrastructure This project will is part of the process of opening up the area (Spatial Priority 2) for development .
-R - Bulk Water Supply Engineering / Infrastructure This project will is part of the process of opening up the area (Spatial Priority 2) for development to provide serviced land for workers on the West Bank R - R - Water World (Water Park: BCMDA) Other: Social Amenity Upgrading and expanding current water park for tourism attraction R 33 000 000,00 R 33 000 000,00 R 33 000 000,00 Settler's Way Upgrade Engineering / Infrastructure Project to commence in the next financial year CUD TOTAL INFOTRANIC FOOMERS Westbank Restitution Housing TBD R 12 000 000,00 R 12 000 000,00 SUB-TOTAL: WESTBANK ECONOMIC CORRIDOR R 33 000 000,00 R 96 000 000,00 R 12 000 000,00 R 72 000 000,00 R 150 0 000 000,00 R 1 680 000 000,00
+R West Bank Race Track Other: Motor Sport The project is a private sector initiative that entails developing an internationally recognised motor sport venue that attracts new investment in the precinct through motor sport facilities and motor sport related industries in a quality environment.
+The project will require the Harbour arterial rout e to be extended so that the track can be used full time for motorsport activities R - West Bank WWTW Engineering / Infrastructure This project will is part of the process of opening up the area (Spatial Priority 2) for development .
+R - Bulk Water Supply Engineering / Infrastructure This project will is part of the process of opening up the area (Spatial Priority 2) for development to provide serviced land for workers on the West Bank R 9 000 000,00 R 9 000 000,00 Water World (Water Park: BCMDA) Other: Social Amenity Upgrading and expanding current water park for tourism attraction R 33 000 000, 00 R 33 000 000 0,00 R 33 000 000,00 SUB-TOTAL: WESTBANK ECONOMIC CORRIDOR R 33 000 000 ,00 R - R 72 000 000,0 00 R 1500 000 000,00 R 1 614 000 000,00